lbarberiscanoni/scoreboard/README.md

 ## Roadmap

-- [ ] Dynamically track Notion Pages
-    - [ ] Only save data if there has been a change on the Notion
 - [ ] Dynamically track Github Repos
 - [ ] Line Chart
     - [ ] Cassandra Code Chart